01-edu/public/subjects/DPxAI/objects-around/README.md

 #### **`Prompt Example`**:

-- Can you help me visualize a JavaScript object with the following properties: name, type, weight, isOperational, location, and features?
+- Can you help me visualize a JavaScript object with the following properties: `name`, `age`, `hasEnergy``?

 ### Instructions

 #### Task 1:

-Let's declare a variable `myRobot` which has an object as its value with 3 properties:
+Let's declare a variable `myRobot` which has an object as its value with 3 properties.

-1. A `name` property of ``myRobot``'s name as a String
+1. A `name` property of `myRobot`'s name as a String
-2. An `age` property of ``myRobot``'s age as a Number
+2. An `age` property of `myRobot`'s age as a Number
-3. A `hasEnergy` property as a Boolean indicating if ``myRobot`` has dangerous features
+3. A `hasEnergy` property as a Boolean indicating if `myRobot` has dangerous features

 #### Task 2: